kazuyahirotsu/LoRa/project/README.md

 ## esp32

-This folder contains ino files for esp32 you might need to add some libraries to use them on Arduino app
+This folder contains ino files for esp32. you might need to add some libraries to use them on Arduino app

 ## GPS-visualization-Python

-This foler contains python scripts for visualizing test result csv files with raspberrypi
+This folder contains python scripts for visualizing csv files of the tests with raspberrypi

+## izunuma_analysis

+This folder contains codes for analysis of izunuma deployment

 ## matlab

-This foler contains matlab scripts for simulating LoRa and mpsk
+This folder contains matlab scripts for simulating LoRa and mpsk

-## rangetest_results
+## network_simulation

-This foler contains test result csv files with raspberrypi
+This folder contains python scripts for simulating custom mac layer protocols

 ## raspberrypi

-This foler contains python scripts for receiving data from esp32 with LoRa and uploading to AWS timestream
+This folder contains python scripts for base node operation and test with raspberrypi

 ## relay

-This foler contains python scripts for simulating the time length of different methods for gathering data with relay
+This folder contains python scripts for basic simulation of relay

 ## solar

-This foler contains python scripts for testing a solar panel and a battery with raspberrypi
+This folder contains python scripts for testing a solar panel and a battery with raspberrypi

 ## weather

-This foler contains python scripts for simulating battery life in certain place
+This folder contains python scripts for simulating battery life in certain place